arvinsingh/apsbali.com/posts/fluency-app.md

 ---
 title: Fluency Analyzer App
-description: A proof-of-concept web app showcasing the downstream applications of my novel dataset.
+description: A distributed web platform for Welsh language fluency assessment, bridging academic research with practical applications for language learning and preservation.
 slug: fluency-analyzer-app
 date: May 23, 2025
 published: True
 ---

-# Fluency Analyzer: Bridging Research and Practical Applications

-Developed during my time at Swansea University as [ML Researcher](https://sites.google.com/site/csgarykl/supervision?authuser=0#:~:text=2024%2D25%20Arvinder%20Bali%20(EPSRC%20IAA%20Fund%2C%20AI/ML%20Researcher)), Fluency Analyzer is a proof-of-concept application I built to demonstrate real-world applications of our novel language fluency assessment model.
-This project showcases how academic research can translate into practical tools for language learners and educators.
+# From Research Paper to Reality: Building the Fluency Analyzer

+The foundation for this project started during my MSc thesis research on Welsh language fluency assessment.
+What began as academic exploration evolved into something much more ambitious during my time as an ML Engineer at Swansea University.

+The research methodology was solid, but there was clearly potential for a genuinely innovative approach that could work in production environments.
+The core thesis work was completely rethought and restructured for scalable deployment.

+The end result is a full-scale, production-ready application deployed on the university's intranet, actively helping Welsh learners improve their fluency through analytics and feedback.

 <Slideshow
   images={[